-Trial name: Phase III randomized multicentre trial of Carboplatin + Liposomal Doxorubicin vs Carboplatin + Paclitaxel in patients with ovarian cancer (MITO-2 (Multicentre Italian Trials in Ovarian Cancer-2)
+Trial name: phase III randomised multicentre trial of carboplatin+liposomal doxorubicin versus carboplatin+paclitaxel in patients with ovarian cancer (Multicentre Italian Trials in Ovarian Cancer-2 (MITO-2))

-"Operating procedure
+'Operating procedure:

-- It is fundamental that the Researchers take great care when collecting the questionnaires, in order to allow good compliance by the patients participating in the protocol. - The quality of life form must be filled in by the patient herself. - The quality of life form must be filled in before the clinical examination, and thus before the discussion with the examining doctor which may provide favourable or unfavourable information about the disease's status. - When supplying the form to the patient, it is important to explain how to fill it in without going into details about the contents of the questions. - After the form has been returned, check that the patient has answered all the questions and ask her to reply to any questions she has skipped. - The quality of life questionnaires must be filled in using a black or blue pen."93 either as initial therapy or after Tamoxifen (including those in the MA.17 Study) (NCIC CTG: MA.17R)
+- It is fundamental that the researchers take great care when collecting the questionnaires, in order to allow good compliance by the patients participating in the protocol. - The quality of life form must be filled in by the patient herself. - The quality of life form must be filled in before the clinical examination, and thus before the discussion with the examining doctor which may provide favourable or unfavourable information about the disease's status. - When supplying the form to the patient, it is important to explain how to fill it in without going into details about the contents of the questions. - After the form has been returned, check that the patient has answered all the questions and ask her to reply to any questions she has skipped. - The quality of life questionnaires must be filled in using a black or blue pen.'93

-Trial group: National Cancer Institute of Canada Clinical Trials Group (NCIC CTG) Trial name: A double blind randomization to Letrozole or placebo for women previously diagnosed with primary breast cancer completing five years of adjuvant aromatase inhibitor
+Trial group: National Cancer Institute of Canada Clinical Trials Group (NCIC CTG)

+Trial name: a double-blind randomisation to letrozole or placebo for women previously diagnosed with primary breast cancer completing 5 years of adjuvant aromatase inhibitor either as initial therapy or after tamoxifen (including those in the MA.17 Study) (NCIC CTG: MA.17R)